Cosmological Implication of Cross-correlation between Galaxy Clustering and 21-cm Line Intensity Mapping: introduction

-We will show that the usual degeneracy in estimation of $\Omega_{\mathrm{HI}}$ and $b_{\rm HI}$, shown in the clustering analysis by e.g. CHIME (\citealt{CHIME2023}; see also the one by MeerKAT+WiggleZ: \citealt{MeerKLASS2023}), can be broken by our formalism.
-While the full compilation of CHIME data may enable the estimation of the cross power spectrum with galaxy survey data, the standard linear-regime assumption in power spectrum analysis is insufficient to break the degeneracy between $\Omega_{\rm HI}$ and the HI bias $b_{\rm HI}$.
-Furthermore, although a recent study \citep{CHIME2025} successfully reported the first highly significant detection of the HI auto power spectrum (yielding $A_{\rm HI}(z = 1.16) = 2.59^{+1.26}_{-0.78}\text{(stat.)}^{+2.45}_{-0.47}\text{(sys.)}$), their methodology excludes data at $k < 0.4\,h/\text{Mpc}$ presumably due to foreground avoidance (a scheme to exclude $k$ values that is most prone to the spectrally smooth foreground).
+We will show that the usual degeneracy in estimation of $\Omega_{\HI}$ and $b_{\HI}$, shown in the clustering analysis by e.g. CHIME (\citealt{CHIME2023}; see also the one by MeerKAT+WiggleZ: \citealt{MeerKLASS2023}), can be broken by our formalism.
+While the full compilation of CHIME data may enable the estimation of the cross power spectrum with galaxy survey data, the standard linear-regime assumption in power spectrum analysis is insufficient to break the degeneracy between $\Omega_{\HI}$ and $b_{\HI}$.
+Furthermore, although a recent study \citep{CHIME2025} successfully reported the first highly significant detection of the HI auto power spectrum (yielding $A_{\HI}(z = 1.16) = 2.59^{+1.26}_{-0.78}\text{(stat.)}^{+2.45}_{-0.47}\text{(sys.)}$, where ``stat.'' and ``sys.'' denote statistical and systematic uncertainties, respectively), their methodology excludes data at $k < 0.4\,h/\text{Mpc}$ presumably due to foreground avoidance (a scheme to exclude $k$ values that is most prone to the spectrally smooth foreground).
 The largeness of $k$ in such cases requires a more sophisticated theoretical treatment to model the non-linear regime.
-Our formalism presented in this paper focusing on the quasi-linear regime $k\la 0.1 h^{-1} \rm Mpc$ at $z\sim 1$, if realized through observations, is expected to provide a much more accurate estimate of $\Omega_{\rm HI}$ than these studies and thus improve its measurement significantly (Sec.~\ref{sec:xHI}), with the degeneracy between $\Omega_{\rm HI}$ and $b_{\rm HI}$ broken.
+Alternatively, efficient foreground-removal methods might recover large-scale modes otherwise inaccessible.
+Recent simulation-based studies have demonstrated substantial progress in recovering the HI auto- and cross-power spectra on large scales, including instrumental beam effects \citep[e.g.,][]{Shi2024,Wang2026}.
+Our formalism presented in this paper, which focuses on the quasi-linear regime $k\la 0.2 \,h^{-1} \rm Mpc$ at $z\sim 1$ and if realized through observations, is expected to provide a much more accurate estimate of $\Omega_{\HI}$ than these studies and thus improve its measurement significantly (Sec.~\ref{sec:xHI}), with the degeneracy between $\Omega_{\HI}$ and $b_{\HI}$ broken.

+Our analysis adopts a highly generalized approach regarding both the underlying cosmological model and the impact of radio foregrounds.
+By remaining fundamentally model-independent, we avoid assuming a specific framework, such as the $\Lambda$CDM universe, and explicitly account for residual signals caused by imperfect radio foreground removal.
+Although multi-tracer cosmology using galaxies and HI emission has been studied extensively, the typical approach is to fix the cosmological model, neglect the radio foreground, or both.
+For example, \citet{Berti2024} investigated the potential of joint galaxy and HI analyses, finding that HI observations by the SKA can provide constraining power on cosmological parameters comparable to existing galaxy surveys.
+However, their study assumed a $\Lambda$CDM cosmology and neglected radio foregrounds.
+Consequently, our work serves as a more robust and realistic forecast for future joint HI and galaxy analyses.

 This paper is organized as follows.
 In Section~\ref{sec:method}, we lay out a general formalism for auto- and cross-correlation power spectrums of the galaxy survey and the 21-cm LIM, but with a careful treatment of RSD extended to the non-linear regime.
 In Section~\ref{sec:result}, we show the expected constraints of cosmological and astrophysical parameters from our Fisher matrix analysis, focusing on the improved constraint on dynamics-related cosmological parameters and $\Omega_{\rm HI}$.
 In Section~\ref{sec:conclusion}, we discuss the prospect of our methodology.